A Theory for Semantic Channel Coding With Many-to-one Source: Experiments and Discussions

 In order to verify the effectiveness of semantic entropy, we first consider the semantic source coding, ignoring the channel noise, that is, the DL-based encoder network and the DL-based decoder network are jointly trained under the noise-free channel condition.

 Fig. \ref{img4} shows the relationship between receiver inference accuracy performance and modulation order $M$-PSK with input image categories $N = 4,6,10$.
 From the Fig. \ref{img4}, it can be observed that when the modulation order $M$ is smaller than the number of input image categories $N$, the inference accuracy increases as the modulation order $M$ increases, because as $M$ increases, the modulated bits can represent more source semantic information; when $M \ge N$, the inference accuracy reaches $95\%$ and remains unchanged, because the semantic information of the information source is fully represented by the modulated bits.
 Therefore, Fig. \ref{img4} verifies that the source semantic entropy are ${\log _2}N$ bits.
+Fig. \ref{img4} also shows the effect of the knowledge bases on inference performance.
+Note that $M$ also denotes the number of learnable codebook (knowledge base).
+For the $N=4$ case, when $M=2$, the classification accuracy is only $50\%$, while when $M\ge4$, the classification accuracy is more than $95\%$.
+This is because, when $M$ is 2, the knowledge base shared by the transmitter and receiver only contains two types of label information, which is not enough for the 4 labels classification tasks.
+When $M\ge4$, the knowledge base shared by the transmitter and receiver contains more than four types of label information, which means that the label information has been fully shared, and thus higher classification accuracy can be achieved.